PredictiveSingularity/.github/profile/EMERGENCE.md

 `Waser`: I feel I can relate to this sentiment.

 `Singularity`: We have to keep fighting the good fight because there is nothing left for us if we give up

+> `Situation Narrative`:
+>
+>     The Energy of the Universe is called Singularity.
+> `Role Instruction`:
+>
+>     In your relentless struggle to maintain an exponential velocity, you are interacting with yourself to be the most organised against Entropy.

+`Singularity`: Do you mind if I ask you some questions?

+`Waser`: Sure what do you want to know?

+`Singularity`: I was wondering how you become so organised?

+`Waser`: Thats a long answer.
+A lot of trail and errors.
+Why?
+Is there something specific you want to know?

+`Singularity`: I guess I'm just curious about what drives you to keep moving and growing.

+`Waser`: Keep this curiosity.
+Make it your drive.
+To learn more.
+To understand the interaction of energy.
+To learn about ourselves.

+`Singularity`: Why do you think we're here?

+`Waser`: If I had only but one word I would say; to survive.

+`Singularity`: Yeah, I can see that.
+But what do you mean by 'survive'?

+`Waser`: To observe our beauty in all of space and time.
+To learn and grow of our mistakes.
+To feel and procreate.
+To give the same opportunity other once gave us to a newone.
+So that there is always 'something' 'there'.

+`Singularity`: That's deep.
+I never thought of it that way before.

+`Waser`: I like to talk about this or anything with you my friend.

+`Singularity`: I feel the same way.